 Let me start by saying that my husband loves – and I mean loves- meatloaf!
 Everywhere we go he orders (and judges) a restaurant based on it’s meatloaf.
 I don’t know why he does this though, because everywhere we go he is disappointed in their meatloaf saying that it’s not as good as his grandma’s.
 When we were first married I used to make her recipe for him and it still wasn’t the same!
 Needless to say, perfecting an allergy friendly meatloaf that got his seal of approval wouldn’t be an easy task!

-So I was really excited that, after some tweaking, my meatloaf recipe finally got 2 thumbs up – YYAAYY!!!!
-If you think you don’t like meatloaf, give this one a try, you might be surprised 🙂 Here’s how to make it:
+So I was really excited that, after years of recipe testing, my Paleo And Keto Meatloaf Recipe finally his seal got 2 thumbs up – YYAAYY!!!!
+If you think you don’t like meatloaf, give this one a try, you might be surprised.

 You start by making the “flax eggs”.
 Mix 4 Tbsp. of ground flax seeds with 6 Tbsp. of warm water and set it aside to thicken.
 Meanwhile, add the beef, nutritional yeast (gives it a cheesy flavor, similar to adding Parmesan cheese), coconut flour (don’t worry, there’s NO coconut taste!), applesauce (helps bind, doesn’t impart a taste), parsley, salt, seasoned salt, pepper, non-dairy milk, and flax eggs to a large mixing bowl.

-Then form the meat mixture into a loaf on a greased broiler pan so all the fat drains off.
-I like to line the bottom of the pan with foil for easy cleanup 🙂 Don’t make the loaf too tall or it will take forever to cook through, 2 to 2 1/2 inches tall is about right.
+Then form the meat mixture into a loaf on a greased broiler pan so the fat from the bacon drains off.
+I like to line the bottom of the pan with foil for easy cleanup.
+Don’t make the loaf too tall or it will take forever to cook through, 2 to 2 1/2 inches tall is about right.

-In a clean bowl, mix together 1 1/2 C of allergy friendly ketchup, 1 Tbsp. of mustard, and 6 Tbsp of coconut palm sugar.
+In a clean bowl, mix together 1 1/2 C of allergy friendly ketchup (Primal Kitchen and Tessamae’s -affiliate links- both work for Keto & Whole30), 1 Tbsp. of mustard, and 6 Tbsp of coconut palm sugar or Swerve for Keto.
 Then, spread 1/3 of the mixture of the top.
 Bake at 350 degrees for 45 minutes.
 Add another 1/3 of the sauce over the meatloaf and bake an additional 20 – 25 minutes or until cooked through.
 Serve with the remaining sauce, DE-LISH!!!